drharris/cs6290-notes/welcome.md

 Here are my notes from when I am taking HPCA in OMSCS during Fall 2019.

 Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud007).
-Within each document, the headings correspond to the videos within that lesson.
+Within each document, the headings roughly correspond to the videos within that lesson.
 Usually, I omit the lesson intro videos.

 There is a lot of information in these documents.
 I hope you find it helpful!